BeardyWalrus/blog/docs/_posts/2020-11-20-ethics-concepts-reflection.md

 title:  "Ethics Concepts"
 date:   2020-11-20
 category: development-practice
-tags: week-08 reflection cognitive interpersonal
+tags: week-08 reflection cognitive interpersonal ethics
 ---

 Reflections on the ethics concepts, along with the requirements and goals of upcoming research.